4teamwork/ftw.mobilenavigation/README.rst

 Introduction
 ============

-This product defines a special navigation loading the subnavigation using AJAX.
+This product helps to create a responsive design.
+There are following mobile_buttons in portal_actions defined:

+- Toggle personaltools (default personaltools)
+- Toggle searchbox (default searchbox)
+- Toggle special navigation (special navigation, using AJAX to expand children)

 Links
 =====